alcf-lidar/alcf-lidar.github.io/_includes/model_guide.md

 **Source:** `alcf/models/amps.py`

-ALCF is compatible with the NetCDF AMPS output.
+The ALCF is compatible with the NetCDF AMPS output.
 You can find the [AMPS archive](https://www.earthsystemgrid.org/project/amps.html) on the Earth System Grid (ESG) website.
 The following files conver 24 hours of model
 output: